close

 The sad reality is - by the time you finish this sentence, another child will have been forced into a marriage.

-How we're tackling child marriage
+How we're tackling childhood marriage

 End child marriage today, help a girl for life.